Tab completion should show list of possible matches

 For reference, this is the way Konversation works by default and I find it much more intuitive to use and more easily discoverable for the new user.

-#3 Updated by valuial about 11 years ago
+#3 Updated by valuial almost 12 years ago

 Would it be possible to add: